jwodder/outgoing/README.rst

 Construct a sender object using the given ``data`` as the configuration.
-If ``configpath`` is given, any paths in the ``data`` will be resolved relative to it; otherwise, they will be resolved relative to the current directory.
+If ``configpath`` is given, any paths in the ``data`` will be resolved relative to ``configpath``'s parent directory; otherwise, they will be resolved relative to the current directory.

 Command-Line Program